hassothea/AggregationMethods/README.md

 The documentation and explanation of all the aggregation methods are available on my webpage as listed below:

-- `KernelAggReg` : for regression, see [KernelAggReg documentation](https://hassothea.github.io/files/CodesPhD/KernelAggReg.html).
+- `GradientCOBRARegressor` : for regression, see [GradientCOBRARegressor documentation](https://hassothea.github.io/files/CodesPhD/KernelAggReg.html).
-- `KernelAggClass` : for classification, see [KernelAggClass documentation](https://hassothea.github.io/files/CodesPhD/KernelAggClass.html).
+- `KernelAggClassifier` : for classification, see [KernelAggClassifier documentation](https://hassothea.github.io/files/CodesPhD/KernelAggClass.html).
-- `MixCobraReg` : for regression, see [MixCobraReg documentation](https://hassothea.github.io/files/CodesPhD/MixCobraReg.html).
+- `MixCobraRegressor` : for regression, see [MixCobraRegressor documentation](https://hassothea.github.io/files/CodesPhD/MixCobraReg.html).
-- `MixCobraClass` : for classification, see [MixCobraClass documentation](https://hassothea.github.io/files/CodesPhD/MixCobraClass.html).
+- `MixCobraClassifier` : for classification, see [MixCobraClassifier documentation](https://hassothea.github.io/files/CodesPhD/MixCobraClass.html).

 ---